 - 1. Faculty who have taught a minimum of two years with multiple teaching assignments are eligible for nomination with the exception of: - a.
 Faculty who have received the Distinguished Instructor Award within the past three years. - b.
-Faculty who are currently documented to be not in good standing. - 2.
+Faculty who are currently considered not in good standing with appropriate documentation. - 2.
 Nominations will be vetted through the Vice President of Instruction Office and the Instructional Deans for eligibility. - 3.
 Nominations may be submitted per the instructions of the committee and must be received by any Faculty Council Representative, no later than March 1 of any school year.
 Any Barton employee (administration, faculty, or staff) or student may submit nominations.
 All materials and information received will be held in confidence. - 4.
-Awards are annually determined in late spring. - 5.
+Elect up to two full time instructors from any modality and up to three instructors from less than full time (adjunct, part-time). - 5.
+Awards are annually determined in late spring. - 6.
 Distinguished instructors will be determined by a committee which will consist of the following: - a.
 One representative of the administration (preferably with supervisory expertise) - b.
 One representative of Faculty Council, - c.
-One at-large faculty council member, and - d.
-One representative from the student body. - 6.
+One at-large faculty member, and - d.
+One representative from the student body. - 7.
 Award winners will be selected based upon demonstrable excellence in three categories of excellence